Jammies13/latent36/README.md

 A small, ad-free film camera for iPhone.
 Load a film stock, shoot 36 photographs, then press **Develop**.
 The entire roll stays hidden for **24 hours from that button press**.
 Afterward, open the Darkroom contact sheet and save individual photos or the entire roll to Photos.
 You can shoot a new roll while others develop.

+## AI Disclosure

+AI was used heavily in the development of this app.
+Example photos are not AI generated.

 ## Camera and film

 - Real AVFoundation capture with available physical main, ultra-wide, telephoto and selfie cameras.